Jayantbehari/prime-number-calculation/README.md

 # If you type: 10 the program will return [2,3,5,7]
 # If you type: 1000 the program will return all the prime numbers less than 1000 [2,3,.....991,997]
 # How does this program performs the prime number calculation?
-# it reads your maximum integer iput and stores this in max
+# it reads your maximum integer input and stores this in max
 # max = int(input())
 # Next it creates an empty list.
 # primeList=[]